section-engineering-education/engineering-education/content/articles/get-geolocation-by-ip-address-and-country/index.md

 - To plot the users’ location on a map layer of the UI.
 Google Maps JavaScript API provides Geolocation services to display the location of the users and device on a map.

 ### Conclusion

-Throughout the article we have learnt how you can get geolocation data of your website clients Furthermore Geolocation data may be utilized for several reasons in this context, including:
+Throughout the article you have learned how you can get geolocation data of your website.
+Furthermore, Geolocation data may be utilized for several reasons in this context, this includes;

 - Personalization and limitation of access to certain parts of the site
 - Restrictions on access and delivery based on topography.